Orion District Merit Badge University

 Prerequisites, Requirements Not Covered, and Partials

-Prerequisites: All Scouts are to read the merit badge book prior to the Merit Badge Fair.
-Merit Badge books can be purchased at an area Scout Shop.
-Scouts are to be prepared to answer the questions to each of the requirements before the merit badge fair; Scouts are highly encouraged to print and complete the worksheets available at http://usscouts.org/usscouts/mb/worksheets/list.asp to help them prepare.
-Some merit badges require additional prerequisites to be must be completed before the merit badge fair.
+Prerequisites: All Scouts are to read the merit badge book online prior to the Merit Badge Fair.
+Scouts are to be prepared to answer the questions to each of the requirements before the merit badge fair; Scouts are highly encouraged to prepare.
+Some merit badges require additional prerequisites that must be completed before the merit badge fair.

 Requirements not covered: Some of the requirements cannot be completed during the class.
 The Scout should bring documentation of requirements not covered.
 Scouts are encouraged to complete requirements not covered before the merit badge fair and bring proof of completion; otherwise, the Scout will receive a partial.